Lewis & Clark Baseball League: History of the trophy

-Postseason Awards
+Postseason awards

 Deviating slightly from all the other historical tributes to Meriwether Lewis and William Clark, the Lewis & Clark Baseball League hopes to name awards for the league's best pitcher and best offensive player after two St. Louis Cardinals living legends; however, approval for use of those names is pending.
 Both men are esteemed members of the St. Louis community, and the LCBL hopes to make them honorary board members.

 Each individual award is given only to one recipient.
 There is not a Pitcher of the Year in the Lewis Conference and the Clark Conference, for instance.
 The best in each conference never get a chance to face each other in the regular season, so they must put up statistics that speak for themselves.
 The only flaw in this model is the assumption that the talent in both conferences is nearly identical.

-Top Pitcher Award
+Top pitcher award

 The award is annually given to the LCBL player with the most distinguished pitching season, regardless of role.
 This is solely determined by Pitcher Rating, a statistical equation created by Ross Clites in 2010.
 The formula takes into consideration individual winning percentage, saves (if any), strikeouts, ERA, WHIP, and a pitcher's run support average per start.
 It takes the subjectivity out of performances that only come around once a week.
 This is especially essential for pitchers in a summer league, where there's not a sample size of 30+ games and 100+ at-bats to judge.
 No manager can see all the starts made by each ace, and there is no safety net for an off-day.
 Thus, No voting and highest PR value wins.